-There is no experience with the use of Glivec in pediatric patients with CML below 2 years of age and with Ph+ALL below 1 year of age.
+There is no experience with the use of imatinib in children with CML below 2 years of age and with Ph+ALL below 1 year of age.

 Dosing in pediatric patients should be on the basis of body surface are $(mg/m^2)$ .
-The dose of 340 mg/m daily is recommended for children with chronic phase and advanced phase CML and Ph+ALL (not to exceed the total dose of 600 mg daily).
+The dose of 340 $mg/m^2$ daily is recommended for pediatric patients with chronic phase and advanced phase CML and Ph+ALL (not to exceed the total dose of 600 mg daily).
 Treatment can be given as a once daily dose in CML and Ph+ALL.
-In CML, alternatively the daily dose may be split into two administrations - one in the morning and one in the evening (see section 11 Clinical pharmacology).
+In CML, alternatively the daily dose may be split into two administrations one in the morning and one in the evening.

-Hepatic impairment
+Hepatic insufficiency

 Imatinib is mainly metabolized by the liver.
-Patients with mild or moderate liver impairment should be given the minimum recommended dose of 400 mg daily, and patients with severe liver dysfunction should start at 300 mg daily.
-The dose can be reduced if not tolerated (see sections WARNINGS AND PRECAUTIONS, ADVERSE DRUG REACTIONS, AND CLINICAL PHARMACOLOGY).
+Patients with mild or moderate liver dysfunction should be given the minimum recommended dose of 400 mg daily, and patients with severe liver dysfunction should start at 300 mg daily.
+The dose can be reduced if not tolerated.